Skip to main content

 Step 5 — Run the analysis

-Start the analysis after targets, time range, and parameters are set.
+After targets, time range, and parameters are configured, start the analysis.

 Step 6 — Review results in the visualizations page